MichelNivard/Ridian/README.md

 - It wont cover other programming languages (5% chance of python), here is an excelent option for that: [execute code plugin](https://github.com/twibiral/obsidian-execute-code)

 > [!IMPORTANT]
-> In the Ridian settings provide the path to your R/pandoc/quarto executable, which can for example be: Mac: /usr/local/bin/R Windows: C:\Program Files (x86)\R\R-4.4.1\bin\R.exe
+> In the Ridian settings provide the path to your R/pandoc/quarto executables, The R executable can for example be at Mac: /usr/local/bin/R Windows: C:\Program Files (x86)\R\R-4.4.1\bin\R.exe
->
+> the pluign will try to guess the R install (and probably fail)

 ## Demo video: